 - The Neo-Soul genre was a throwback to smooth '70s soul.

 - Speaking of Neo-Soul, Sharon Jones and the Dap-Kings are a throwback to 60s/70s soul and funk.

 - Birdeatsbaby's music video "Feast of Hammers" throws back to Hammer Horror movies.

-- Ariana Grande's music has been described by... well, pretty much everyone who listens to it as a throwback to '90s R&B, of the likes of Mariah Carey.
+- Ariana Grande's music (especially on her album Yours Truly) is a throwback to '90s R&B, of the likes of Mariah Carey.

 - The Heavy Metal genres Power Metal and Melodic Death Metal are both throwbacks to the New Wave Of British Heavy Metal of the late '70s and early '80s.